GeoWebCache/geowebcache/documentation/en/user/source/quickstart/index.rst

    * - **topp:states**
      - topp:states

-.. note:: This information is set in the :file:`geowebcache.xml` file, which is typically available at :file:`opt/apache-tomcat-6.0.29/webapps/geowebcache/WEB-INF/classes` or :file:`C:\\Program Files\\Apache Software Foundation\\Tomcat 6.0.29\\webapps\\geowebcache\\WEB-INF\\classes`.
+.. note:: This information is set in the :file:`geowebcache.xml` file, which is typically available at :file:`webapps/geowebcache/WEB-INF/classes`.
 See the section on :ref:`configuration.layers` for more information on customizing this file.

 .. _quickstart.wms:

 View layers from a WMS
 ----------------------

 The file :file:`geowebcache-core-context.xml` is a configuration file controling how the application is loaded.
-It is located inside the WEB-INF folder, typically :file:`/opt/apache-tomcat-6.0.29/webapps/geowebcache/WEB-INF/` or :file:`C:\\Program Files\\Apache Software Foundation\\Tomcat 6.0.29\\webapps\\geowebcache\\WEB-INF` along with several other configuration files.
+It is located inside the WEB-INF folder, typically :file:`webapps/geowebcache/WEB-INF/` along with several other configuration files.

 #.
 Open :file:`geowebcache-core-context.xml` in a text editor.